kwan22/habits/README.md

 - Develop fundamentals incrementally
 - Pattern recognition of common setups

-Note that "getting the fastest time we can" or anything along those lines is **not** an explicit goal of the habits.
+Note that "getting the fastest time we can" is **not** an explicit goal of the habits.
 The philosophy here is that fast times will naturally follow upon mastery of the fundamentals.
-Just like in the chess habits, there will be 4 levels of habits, starting from a complete beginner, and compounding on skills and concepts focused on in previous levels.
+Just like in the chess habits, as our skills improve, we will add more layers of habits over the course of 4 levels, starting from a complete beginner, and compounding on skills and concepts learned in previous levels.
 A key focus will be on **incremental learning**, where we gradually increase our skillsets and knowledge to not overwhelm ourselves with details.
 A common theme will be learning fundamental principles at one level, and then applying them in more specific ways at higher levels.

 <img src = "https://github.com/kwan22/habits/blob/main/images/levelup.png" width = 960>